emptymalei/neutrino-oscillations/content/book/principles-of-neutrino-oscillations/neutrino-oscillations-in-matter.md

-[^matter]: The word "matter" in this dissertation refers to ordinary matter composed of electrons, positrons, nucleons and nuclei.
+[^matter]: The word "matter" in this book refers to ordinary matter composed of electrons, positrons, nucleons and nuclei.
 I assume that the temperature and density of the environment are not high enough to produce muons and tau particles.
 I will discuss the effect of the dense neutrino medium in Chapter 4 Collective Neutrino Oscillations.